Battle of Odaihara: Background

 The battle took place during the 16th-century Sengoku period, also known as the "Age of Civil War".
 After the Ōnin War (1467–77), the shōguns system and taxation had increasingly less control outside the province of the capital in Kyoto, and powerful lords (daimyōs) began to assert themselves.
 Such lords gained power by usurpation, warfare or marriage—any means that would safeguard their position.
 It was manifested in yamajiro ("mountain castles"), which overlooked the provinces.

 One of the most ambitious and successful warlords of the period was Takeda Shingen, the daimyō of the Takeda clan, which dominated Kai Province.
 Bordering Kai to the north was Shinano Province, a large mountainous territory which was not controlled by a single clan but by several relatively weak ones, notably the Suwa, Ogasawara, Murakami and Takato.
 As such it was an attractive target to its neighbours, in particular the Takeda to the south and Uesugi clan of Echigo Province to the north.
 Takeda Shingen's father, Takeda Nobutora, had already made a probing expedition into Shinano in 1536 (leading to the Battle of Un no Kuchi), and after becoming daimyō himself Shingen mounted his own invasion in 1542, which ended with the successful conquest of the Suwa, and then followed that up with the defeat of the Takato in 1543–5, and of the turncoat Oi Sadakiyo in 1546.
-Fresh from the defeat of the Sadakiyo, he then turned his attention to Shika castle, controlled by Kasahara Kiyoshige, which he laid siege to on 8 September 1547.
+Fresh from the defeat of the Sadakiyo, he then turned his attention to Shika Castle, controlled by Kasahara Kiyoshige, which he laid siege to on 8 September 1547.
 This move alarmed Uesugi Norimasa, who feared that Shingen might conquer the whole of Shinano if left unchecked.
 He therefore sent an army into the province to relieve Shika, commanded by Kanai Hidekage.

 Battle

-While besieging Shika castle, Shingen detached a part of his troops and met the forces of Uesugi Norimasa on the plains of Odaihara.
+While besieging Shika Castle, Shingen detached a part of his troops and met the forces of Uesugi Norimasa on the plains of Odaihara.
 The advancing army was tasked to augment the defense of the castle, which was close to Norimasa's territories.
 In the ambush, Shingen defeated Uesugi's army.
-He decapitated 15 senior samurai and 300 ashigaru and displayed the severed heads in front of the Shika castle.
+He decapitated 15 senior samurai and 300 ashigaru and displayed the severed heads in front of Shika Castle.